YuriMandina/YuriMandina/README.md

 ###

-<h4 align="left">I work as an administrative analyst transitioning to a career in technology.<br>I'm studying Systems Analysis and Development and focusing on learning full-stack development to be fully capable of working across all layers of development.<br><br>🔭 I’m currently working on: <a href="https://github.com/YuriMandina/Painel_Precos_DisplayDigital" target="_blank">Painel_Precos_DisplayDigital</a><br><br><br>🌱 I’m currently learning Python and Javascript<br><br>⚡ In my free time I play guitar, sing and train calisthenics 🎸🎤🤸🏻‍♂️</h4>
+  <p>I work as an administrative analyst transitioning to a career in technology.</p>
+  <p>I'm studying Systems Analysis and Development and focusing on learning full-stack development to be fully capable of working across all layers of development.  </p>
+  <p>🔭 I’m currently working on: <a href="https://github.com/YuriMandina/Painel_Precos_DisplayDigital" target="_blank">Painel_Precos_DisplayDigital</a>  </p
+  <p>🌱 I’m currently learning Python and Javascript </p>
+  <p>⚡ In my free time I play guitar, sing and train calisthenics 🎸🎤🤸🏻‍♂️ </p>

 ###